10 things you need to think about if you're planning a wedding at home - Country Life

 Pottering around doing the last minute touches, with your hair in rollers whilst seeing the caterers work their magic is truly amazing (ours had to be set up in our garage – seeing them creating the most delicious food I’ve ever tasted next to our old never-used treadmill is something I will remember for years!).
 As long as you’re organised and you have great suppliers to support you, it will be the best decision you ever make.

-Georgie Evans is the web and marketing manager at The Wedding Present Co.
+Georgie Evans is the web and marketing manager at The Wedding Present Co – thanks to her for sharing her ideas.
+Thanks to Tom Greenly of Richard Greenly Photography for the images from Georgie’s wedding – www.richardgreenlyphoto.co.uk

 Country Life Top 10: Perfect wedding venues